AmiChaib/CAT/README.md

 `TODO: Define category in the context of critical analysis tool`

 #### Logical Fallacies
 Logical fallacies represent types of reasoning that are flawed or misleading, setting them apart from subjective claims or those refutable by factual evidence.
 A position is deemed a logical fallacy if it contains inherent logical errors or deceptive elements.
 Some of the most commonly known ones are the Ad Hominem, Straw Man, and Slippery Slope.
-Read an explanation about these arguments and more types of arguments in the [Research Document]()
+Read an explanation about these arguments and more types of arguments in the [Research Document](docs/Research.pdf)
-`TODO: Add link to research doc`

 #### Journalism Ethics
 To provide transparency, journalists must ensure the reliability of their sources and disclose source motivations and conditions for providing information, particularly in sensitive or conflict situations.
 These principles collectively form a code of conduct that guides journalists in serving the public interest and thereby upholding an essential basis for justice and democracy.
-Read more about journalism ethics and related organisation's standards in the [Research Document]()
+Read more about journalism ethics and related organisation's standards in the [Research Document](docs/Research.pdf)
-`TODO: Add link to research doc`

 More categories are possible, for the MVP we will focus on logical fallacies and depending on time might go into Journalism Ethics.